Embeddings

 Embeddings Embeddings

-In a previous post about tokens, we already saw the minimum representation of each word.
-Which corresponds to giving a number to the minimum division of each word.
+In a previous post about tokens, we already saw the minimal representation of each word, which corresponds to assigning a number to the smallest division of each word.

-However, the transformers, and therefore the LLMs, do not represent the information of the words in this way, but do so by means of embeddings.
+However, transformers and therefore LLMs do not represent word information in this way, but rather through embeddings.

-We are going to see first two ways of representing words, the ordinal encoding and the one hot encoding.
-And seeing the problems of these two types of representations we will be able to get to word embeddings and sentence embeddings.
+Let's first look at two ways to represent words: ordinal encoding and one hot encoding.
+By examining the problems with these two types of representations, we can move on to word embeddings and sentence embeddings.

 We will also see an example of how to train a word embeddings model with the gensim library.

-And finally we will see how to use pre-trained models of embeddings with the transformers library of HuggingFace.
+And finally, we will see how to use pretrained embedding models with the transformers library from HuggingFace.

 Ordinal encodinglink image 27

-This is the most basic way to represent the words inside the transformers.
-It consists of giving a number to each word, or keeping the numbers already assigned to the tokens.
+This is the most basic way to represent words within transformers.
+It consists of assigning a number to each word, or keeping the numbers that are already assigned to the tokens.

 However, this type of representation has two problems

-• Let us imagine that table corresponds to token 3, cat to token 1 and dog to token 2.
-One could assume that table = cat + dog, but it is not so.
+• Let's imagine that table corresponds to token 3, cat to token 1, and dog to token 2.
+One might assume that table = cat + dog, but this is not the case.
 There is no such relationship between these words.
-We might even think that by assigning the correct tokens, this type of relationship could occur.
-However, this thought falls apart with words that have more than one meaning, such as the word bank, for example.
+We might even think that by assigning the correct tokens, this type of relationship could be established.
+However, this thought falls apart with words that have more than one meaning, such as the word bank.

-• The second problem is that neural networks internally do a lot of numerical calculations, so it could be the case that if mesa has token 3, it has internally more importance than the word cat which has token 1.
+• The second problem is that neural networks internally perform many numerical calculations, so it could happen that if table has the token 3, it might internally have more importance than the word cat, which has the token 1.

-So this type of word representation can be discarded very quickly.
+So this kind of word representation can be discarded very quickly

 One hot encodinglink image 28

-Here what is done is to use N dimensional vectors.
-For example we saw that OpenAI has a vocabulary of 100277 distinct tokens.
-So if we use one hot encoding, each word would be represented with a vector of 100277 dimensions.
+Here we use vectors of N dimensions.
+For example, we saw that OpenAI has a vocabulary of 100277 distinct tokens.
+Therefore, if we use one hot encoding, each word would be represented by a vector of 100277 dimensions.

-However, the one hot encoding has two other major problems
+However, one hot encoding has two other major problems

 • It does not take into account the relationship between words.
-So if we have two words that are synonyms, such as cat and feline, we would have two different vectors to represent them.
+Therefore, if we have two words that are synonyms, such as gato and felino, we would have two different vectors to represent them.

-• The second problem is that vectors are very large.
+• The second problem is that the vectors are very large.
 If we have a vocabulary of 100277 tokens, each word would be represented by a vector of 100277 dimensions.
-This makes the vectors very large and computationally very expensive.
-In addition these vectors are going to be all zeros, except in the position corresponding to the word token.
-So most of the calculations are going to be multiplications by zero, which are calculations that don't add anything.
-So we are going to have a lot of memory allocated to vectors where you only have a 1 at a given position.
+This makes the vectors very large and the calculations very expensive.
+Additionally, these vectors will be all zeros except for the position corresponding to the token of the word.
+Therefore, most of the calculations will be multiplications by zero, which are calculations that do not contribute anything.
+So we will have a lot of memory assigned to vectors in which only a 1 is present at a specific position.

 Word embeddingslink image 29

-With word embeddings we try to solve the problems of the two previous types of representations.
-For this purpose vectors of N dimensions are used, but in this case vectors of 100277 dimensions are not used, but vectors of much less dimensions are used.
-For example we will see that OpenAI uses 1536 dimensions.
+With word embeddings, the aim is to solve the problems of the two previous types of representations.
+To do this, vectors of N dimensions are used, but in this case, vectors with 100277 dimensions are not used; instead, vectors with many fewer dimensions are used.
+For example, we will see that OpenAI uses 1536 dimensions.

-Each of the dimensions of these vectors represents a characteristic of the word.
-For example one of the dimensions could represent whether the word is a verb or a noun.
-Another dimension might represent whether the word is an animal or not.
-Another dimension might represent whether the word is a proper noun or not.
+Each of the dimensions of these vectors represents a feature of the word.
+For example, one of the dimensions could represent whether the word is a verb or a noun.
+Another dimension could represent whether the word is an animal or not.
+Another dimension could represent whether the word is a proper name or not.
 And so on.

 However, these features are not defined by hand, but are learned automatically.
-During the training of the transformers, the values of each of the dimensions of the vectors are adjusted, so that the characteristics of each of the words are learned.
+During the training of transformers, the values of each dimension of the vectors are adjusted so that the features of each word are learned.

-By making each of the word dimensions represent a characteristic of the word, words that have similar characteristics will have similar vectors.
-For example the words cat and feline will have very similar vectors, since they are both animals.
-And the words table and chair will have similar vectors, since both are furniture.
+By making each dimension of the word vectors represent a feature of the word, it is achieved that words with similar features have similar vectors.
+For example, the words gato and felino will have very similar vectors, since both are animals.
+And the words mesa and silla will have similar vectors, as both are furniture.

-In the following image we can see a 3-dimensional representation of words, and we can see that all words related to school are close, all words related to food are close and all words related to ball are close.
+In the following image we can see a 3-dimensional representation of words, and we can see that all words related to school are close together, all words related to food are close together, and all words related to ball are close together.

 word_embedding_3_dimmension

-Having each of the dimensions of the vectors represent a characteristic of the word allows us to perform operations with words.
-For example, if we subtract the word king from the word man and add the word woman, we get a word very similar to the word queen.
-We will check it later with an example
+Having each dimension of the vectors represent a feature of the word allows us to perform operations with words.
+For example, if we subtract the word man from the word king and add the word woman, we get a word very similar to the word queen.
+We will verify this with an example later.

-As each word is represented by a vector of N dimensions, we can calculate the similarity between two words.
-The cosine similarity function or cosine similarity is used for this purpose.
+As each word is represented by an N-dimensional vector, we can calculate the similarity between two words.
+For this purpose, the cosine similarity function or cosine similarity is used.

-If two words are close in vector space, it means that the angle between their vectors is small, so their cosine is close to 1.
-If there is an angle of 90 degrees between the vectors, the cosine is 0, meaning that there is no similarity between the words.
-And if there is an angle of 180 degrees between the vectors, the cosine is -1, that is, the words are opposites.
+If two words are close in the vector space, it means that the angle between their vectors is small, so their cosine is close to 1.
+If there is a 90-degree angle between the vectors, the cosine is 0, meaning there is no similarity between the words.
+And if there is a 180-degree angle between the vectors, the cosine is -1, meaning the words are opposites.

 cosine similarity

-Now that we know what embeddings are, let's see some examples with the embeddings provided by the API of OpenAI.
+Now that we know what embeddings are, let's look at some examples with the embeddings provided by the OpenAI API.

 pip install openai